 - Then Choose what the powers buttons do option in the left panel.

-- Click Change settings that are currently unavailable option.
+- Click Change settings that are currently unavailable options.

 - Under Shut down settings, remove the tick from Turn on fast startup (recommended).